Some health tips have value; others are a waste of time.

 - Take a multi-vitamin for maximum health and immunity.
 It’s best to get nutrition from food.
 But for the many people who don’t get the vitamins and minerals they need from their diets, a daily multivitamin supplement can help provide nutritional insurance.
 And for most people, they are safe.
 Ultimately, it’s best to talk to your health care provider about whether a multivitamin is a good idea for you.

 - Always stretch before you exercise.
 “It depends on the type of exercise you are about to do, you, your goals, and the type of stretching you’re doing,” says manual therapist and movement coach Aaron Alexander.
-Static stretching (the kind you did before gym class, like hamstring stretches and child’s pose), are best done after exercise, when your body is warm.
+According to the American Council on Exercise, static stretching (the kind you did before gym in high school, like hamstring stretches and child’s pose), are best done after exercise, when your body is warm.
 Alexander also reminds people to stretch throughout the day.
 “Every time you squat down to pick something up or reach high to get something out of a cabinet, stretch,” he says.